esfand/gediminasm.org/README.md

 This repository source code is deployed on [gediminasm.org](http://gediminasm.org) my blog page.
 I have used **Symfony2** before.
 But since it was too heavy for such a simple task, it was changed to use a most lightweight version possible.
 Why I'm not using **Wordpress**?
-Well I'm a software engineer and I see fit to make things as light as they can be, I also share [UNIX philosophy](http://en.wikipedia.org/wiki/Unix_philosophy) and for an engineer it is useful and necessary to understand language, database, HTTP and many other internals, though always innovate.
+Well I'm a software engineer and I see fit to make things as light as they can be, I also share [UNIX philosophy](http://en.wikipedia.org/wiki/Unix_philosophy) and for an engineer it is important to always innovate.

-Sadly it is also true, that to code a "framework" from scratch is even faster than to use any, which you are unfamiliar with.
-Like a concept of [vanilla js](http://vanilla-js.com/)
+This application is so simple that it cannot fail you, it gives complete control over everything without introducing huge abstraction layer.
+I do not encourage folks to reuse any source code if you do not understand it.

 ## Requirements